 Kale shakes are popular for breakfast these days, even though they sound gross.
 Kale has nutrients that make people feel healthier, lose weight, and just kick more ass.
 It’s a huge upgrade over toxic sugar-filled cereal, muffins, and yogurt commonly known as “breakfast.”

 People turn to raw kale shakes because they want to start their day with a massive dose of nutrients and a revved up digestive system.
 But what if kale had a dark side, and knowing about it could make your kale shake even better, with more health and performance benefits?

 Believe it or not, there are some long-term problems that come with daily raw kale shakes.
 I learned about them when I was a raw vegan with a daily blender full of kale, before I discovered the Bulletproof® Diet.

 A raw kale shake is easy to make – just blend together some raw kale and whatever other raw fruits (aka high fructose wet candy) or other vegetables you like.
 This common formula raises a few biohackers red flags in terms of optimizing health and human performance.
 As nutritious as kale is, it has a much darker side.
-That’s why I hacked the recipe to overcome the problems and upgrade your kale to seriously bulletproof your body and mind!
+That’s why I hacked the recipe to overcome the problems and upgrade your kale make your body and mind Bulletproof!

 Raw Kale’s Dark Side

 - Kale’s oxalic acid can cause muscle weakness

 - Kidney stone risk